-- -directive: Replaces the -effort_level option.
+- -directive: Replaces the -effort\level option.
 When specified, this option runs Vivado synthesis with different optimizations.
 See Table 1-2 for a list of all strategies and settings.
 Values are: - Default: Default settings.
-See Table 1-2. - RuntimeOptimized: Performs fewer timing optimizations and eliminates some RTL optimizations to reduce synthesis run time. - AreaOptimized_high: Performs general area optimizations including forcing ternary adder implementation, applying new thresholds for use of carry chain in comparators, and implementing area-optimized multiplexers.

-- AreaOptimized_medium: Performs general area optimizations including changing the threshold for control set optimizations, forcing ternary adder implementation, lowering multiplier threshold of inference into DSP blocks, moving shift register into BRAM, applying lower thresholds for use of carry chain in comparators, and also area optimized MUX operations. - AlternateRoutability: Set of algorithms to improve route-ability (less use of MUXFs and CARRYs) - AreaMapLargeShiftRegToBRAM: Detects large shift registers and implements them using dedicated block RAM. - AreaMultThresholdDSP: Lower threshold for dedicated DSP block inference. - FewerCarryChains: Higher operand size threshold to use LUTs instead of the carry chain. - -retiming: This boolean option <on|off> provides an option improve circuit performance for intra-clock sequential paths by automatically moving registers (register balancing) across combinatorial gates or LUTs.
+See Table 1-2. - RuntimeOptimized: Performs fewer timing optimizations and eliminates some RTL optimizations to reduce synthesis run time. - AreaOptimized\high: Performs general area optimizations including forcing ternary adder implementation, applying new thresholds for use of carry chain in comparators, and implementing area-optimized multiplexers. - AreaOptimized\medium: Performs general area optimizations including changing the threshold for control set optimizations, forcing ternary adder implementation, lowering multiplier threshold of inference into DSP blocks, moving shift register into BRAM, applying lower thresholds for use of carry chain in comparators, and also area optimized MUX operations. - AlternateRoutability: Set of algorithms to improve route-ability (less use of MUXFs and CARRYs) - AreaMapLargeShiftRegToBRAM: Detects large shift registers and implements them using dedicated block RAM. - AreaMultThresholdDSP: Lower threshold for dedicated DSP block inference. - FewerCarryChains: Higher operand size threshold to use LUTs instead of the carry chain. - LogicCompaction: Arranges CARRY chains and LUTs in such a way that it makes the logic more compact using fewer SLICES.
+This could have a negative effect on timing QoR. - -retiming: This boolean option <on | off > provides an option improve circuit performance for intra-clock sequential paths by automatically moving registers (register balancing) across combinatorial gates or LUTs.
 It maintains the original behavior and latency of the circuit and does not require changes to the RTL sources.
 The default is off.